obtusecanadiangoose/macrosynth/README.md

 ## Sequencer
 ### 3.0 (Seq page 1)
 Sequencer BPM is 120.
-I can't believe I forgot to add a option to change this (editable in the code tho). *TODO*: add bpm option to seq menu
+I can't believe I forgot to add a option to change this (editable in the code tho).
+**TODO**: add bpm option to seq menu

 Pressing the sequencer key once enters the step sequencer mode.
 Scroll the encoder to select the step to edit (the current step is highlighted).
  - Pressing a note once turns it red.
 This is a *hit*, it will be triggered on that beat.
  - Pressing a hit again turns it blue.
 This is a *hold*, if, on the beat before, this note was hit, it will hold that note (ie, not turn off between beats)

 As mentioned above, a note of differing octaves can occur on the same beat, just without the visual feedback.

-The sequencer plays as if a user was hitting the notes, so all synth options can be changed as the sequencer is playing.
-*TODO*: Add options to change different notes' synth options independently (use the orange button to cycle through presets?)
+**TODO**: Add options to change different notes' synth options independently (use the orange button to cycle through presets?)

 Pressing the encoder to the ">Del" option clears the current step, sweep through the steps to clear all